 Creating a page

-You’ll notice two tabs at the top of the Page Screen: Visual and Text.
+You’ll notice two tabs at the top of the Page Screen: Visual and HTML.

-You can toggle between these two modes as you create and edit your pages, and will likely do much of your writing in the visual editor.
+You can toggle between these two modes as you create and edit your pages, and will likely do much of your writing in the Visual editor.
 Here, you’ll see your content as it’ll appear when published.
-(In the handy and powerful text editor, you can write and edit your page in HTML.
+(In the handy and powerful HTML editor, you can write and edit your page in HTML.
 Don’t know what HTML is?
 No worries — just use the visual editor.)